kwohlfahrt/computer-notes/src/programming/languages/C/index.rst

     char * name;
   }

+Members of a union can be initialised and accessed like members of a struct.
 Note that if a different member is used to read than to store, the resulting value may not contain valid information.
 For example::